BenJMcCarty/Hotel_Cancel_Culture/README.md

 * Results: *pending*
 * Recommendations: *pending*

+> *Insert attention-grabbing start line.*

+Every aspect of hospitality depends on accurately anticipating business demand: how many rooms to clean; how many rooms are available to sell; what would be the best rate; and particularly for the Front Desk, how to bring it all together to make every guest satisfied.
+Proper forecasting is critical to every department and staff member, and to generate our forecasts, we needed to know how many guests would cancel prior to arrival.
+Using data from two European hotels, I developed a model to predict whether a given reservation would cancel based on a variety of reservation features, including arrival date details; stay length; and rates.
+My results highlighted five features as the strongest indicators of cancellations.
+Based on those results,

+---
 ## Business Problem

 Summary of the business problem you are trying to solve, and the data questions that you plan to answer in order to solve them.